Soyuz FG – Launch Vehicle

-The Soyuz FG is a medium-lift launch vehicle qualified for manned launches and used to deliver Soyuz Spacecraft to Orbit for Missions to the International Space Station.
+The Soyuz FG is a medium-lift launch vehicle qualified for crewed launches and used to deliver Soyuz Spacecraft to Orbit for Missions to the International Space Station.
 The vehicle is a member of the Soyuz Rocket Family that has a history dating back to 1957.

 Soyuz FG Specifications